lionello/lionello.github.io/_posts/2011-02-11-Squeezebox-Boom-+-Icecast-Win.markdown

   stop_ices();

 ?&gt;Success.
+{% endhighlight %}
-</pre>I can't believe how hard it is to create a global setting in PHP.
+I can't believe how hard it is to create a global setting in PHP.
 I needed an atomic increment/decrement for the user count.
 The store($) function basically serves as a global InterlockedAdd, loading a integer from a tempfile, adding a value to it, writing the result back to the file and returning it to the caller.
 Please let me know if there's a easier way to accomplice that.